protontypes/open-sustainable-technology/README.md

 - [ProjectDrawdown](https://github.com/ProjectDrawdown/solutions) - The mission of Project Drawdown is to help the world reach "Drawdown"— the point in the future when levels of greenhouse gases in the atmosphere stop climbing and start to steadily decline, thereby stopping catastrophic climate change — as quickly, safely, and equitably as possible.
 - [NOAA-Affiliated-Projects](https://github.com/NOAAGov/NOAA-Affiliated-Projects) - A list of GitHub accounts and repositories that are contributed to by National Oceanic and Atmospheric Administration staff from line offices and/or staff office throughout the organization.
 - [Climatescape](https://climatescape.org/) - Discover the organizations solving climate change.
-- [Airminers](http://www.airminers.org/) - The index of companies and projects mining carbon from the air for entrepreneurs, researchers, and funders to explore opportunities in carbon dioxide.
 - [Open Climate Knowledge](https://github.com/petermr/climate) - An open research project for data mining Open Access papers related to Climate Change.
 - [OpenClimate](https://github.com/YaleOpenLab/openclimate-demo) - An open source initiative exploring the application of distributed ledger technology and other emerging technologies, such as IoT, big data and machine learning, to the challenge of helping the world keep a transparent climate accounting system towards the climate targets.
 - [ModularSensors](https://github.com/EnviroDIY/ModularSensors) - This Arduino library gives environmental sensors a common interface of functions for use with Arduino-compatible dataloggers.